 #42.
 All men shall not be saved at the length.
 They also are worthy of condemnation, who endeavour at this time in restore the dangerous opinion that all men, by they never so ungodly, shall at length be saved, when they have suffered pains for their sins a certain time appointed by God’s justice.

-Cranmer’s 42th Article didn’t make it into the 39 Articles of the Anglicans, but the debate continued.
+Thomas Cranmer’s 42th Article about eternal damnation didn’t make it into the 39 Articles of the Anglicans, but the debate continued.
 The Reverend C.L.
 Dodgson was opposed to the dogma of eternal damnation.

 My approach to a possible reference in The Hunting of the Snark to the 42 Articles was different.
 It started with discovering a pictorial reference in one of Henry Holiday’s Snark illustrations to Thomas Cranmer’s burning.
 If I look back at what came into my mind in the year 2014, it was Henry Holiday who made me curious to learn more about the articles 27, 41 and 42 and whether they might have been an issue for the Reverend Dodgson.